SaifurRR/Advanced-Python3-Programming/README.md

 [**brunch menu**.
 It serves from 11 to 16, kids menu.
 It serves from 11 to 21]

 This franchise is located at 189 Fitzgerald Avenue.

+### 11. School Catalogue

+Use knowledge of classes to the test by creating a digital school catalogue for the New York City Department of Education.
+The Department of Education wants the catalog to hold quick reference material for each school in the city.